-One of the most fun parts of the Foodtography School community is seeing all of your gorgeous photos together on our insta page. and we can’t tell you how many times we’ve gotten dm’s from students asking how they can be featured on our feed.
+One of the most fun parts of the Foodtography School community is seeing all of your gorgeous photos together on our insta page. and we can’t tell you how many times we’ve gotten dm’s from students asking how they can get featured on the @foodtographyschool IG.
 We’ve even heard from many of you that you don’t know what you should be doing to get featured!

 So today, we wanted to pull back the curtains to share with you exactly what we look for when we’re crafting our feed!